Not Enough Proof To Charge Trafficking In Kraft Case, Sheriff Says

 The owner was charged with two counts of solicitation.

-Kraft released a statement last week, apologizing to fans, friends, his family and the team for the arrest but at the same time maintaining his innocence of the charges, per The Inquisitr.
+Kraft released a statement last week, apologizing to fans, friends, his family, and the team for the arrest but at the same time maintaining his innocence of the charges, per The Inquisitr.
 It represented the owner’s first public comments on the subject since the arrest.

 Kraft's lawyer and Florida sheriff have reached the name-calling phase of their relationship https://t.co/Xq3L3vGUqv